 Por aquí – around here

-por eso – for which reason (for that)
+por eso – for that reason / that’s why

 porque – because (for the reason that)